whitlockjc/json-refs/docs/CLI.md

   Options:

     -h, --help             output usage information
-    -H, --header <header>  The header to use when retrieving a remote document -I, --filter <type>    The type of JSON References to resolved -S, --validate         Fail when the document has invalid JSON References -y, --yaml             Output as YAML
+    -f, --force            Do not fail when the document has invalid JSON References -H, --header <header>  The header to use when retrieving a remote document -I, --filter <type>    The type of JSON References to resolved -y, --yaml             Output as YAML